 To successfully commercialize any products that may result from our development programs, we need to continue to expand our market development capabilities, either on our own or with others.
 The development of our own marketing capabilities is, and will continue to be, expensive and time-consuming and could delay any product launch.
-Moreover, we cannot be certain that we will be able to successfully develop this capability.
-We may enter into collaborations regarding any approved product candidates with other entities to utilize their established marketing and distribution capabilities, but we may be unable to enter into such agreements on favorable terms, if at all.
+Moreover, we cannot be certain that we will be able to successfully develop this capabilities, but we may be unable to enter into such agreements on favorable terms, if at all.
 If any future collaborators do not commit sufficient resources to commercialize our product candidates, or we are unable to develop the necessary capabilities on our own, we will be unable to generate sufficient product revenue to sustain our business.
 We compete with many companies that currently have extensive, experienced and well-funded sales, distribution and marketing operations to recruit, hire, train and retain marketing and sales personnel.
 We also face competition in our search for third parties to assist us with the sales and marketing efforts of our product candidates, if approved.
 Without an internal team or the support of a third party to perform marketing and sales functions, we may be unable to compete successfully against these more established companies.